deathblade666/Archlive/README.md

 ## Instructions

-- Downlaod iso from github
+- Download iso from github
 - write to bootable media
 - once the live disk is loaded and you have verified you're connected to te internet just run ``./install.sh``